 - OLE DB provider present in ADO.NET Connection Manager allows us to access the data sources supported by OLE DB.

-NOTE: Using OLE DB provider in ADO.NET Connection Manager will affect the performance because it has to add extra managed larger on the OLE DB (Unmanaged provider).
+NOTE: Using the OLE DB provider in ADO.NET Connection Manager will affect the performance because it has to add extra managed larger on the OLE DB (Unmanaged provider).

 Configuring ADO.NET Connection Manager in SSIS

-In this example We are going to show, How to create or configure ADO.NET Connection Managers in SSIS (SQL Server Integration Services)
+In this example, we are going to show, How to create or configure ADO.NET Connection Managers in SSIS (SQL Server Integration Services)

-Right click on the Connection Managers folder present in the solution explorer and select the New Connection Manager option from the context menu.
+Right-click on the Connection Managers folder present in the solution explorer and select the New Connection Manager option from the context menu.

 Here we selected the ADO.NET connection manager from the list.
-Once we selected the ADO.NET connection manager then another window form of Configure ADO.NET Connection Manager will be opened to configure the data connections.
+Once we choose the ADO.NET connection manager, the Configure ADO.NET Connection Manager window will open to configure the data connections.

-Click on the new button from the above screenshot, it will open another window form of Connection Manager to select the Provider, Server Name and Database Name.
+Click on the new button from the above screenshot.
+It will open another window form of Connection Manager to select the Provider, Server Name, and Database Name.

-From the above screenshot you can observe that, we selected the SqlClient Data Provider.
+From the above screenshot, you can observe that we selected the SqlClient Data Provider.

-NOTE: In real-time you have to select the Use SQL Server Authentication option and provide the valid credentials given by your Admin person.
+NOTE: In real-time, you have to select the Use SQL Server Authentication option.
+And provide the valid credentials given by your Admin person.

 Click on the Test Connection button provided below to check whether the connection is successful or not.

-From the above screenshot you can observe that, We successfully created ADO.NET Connection Manager in SSIS.
+From the above screenshot, you can observe that We successfully created ADO.NET Connection Manager in SSIS.